🎧 On the go? Listen to this episode on The GOOD IDEA Audio Blog, available on Shopify (link below) or Apple Podcasts.

 What are Complex Carbs?

 Complex carbohydrates is a term used to describe a carb that is composed of a long chain of sugar molecules.
 Specifically, three or more sugars (called oligosaccharides and polysaccharides) join together to make a complex carbohydrate.
 These types of carbs tend to have a high quantity of vitamins, minerals, and fiber per gram.
-Additionally, they are digested slowly.
+Additionally, they take longer to digest.
 The slowed digestion means that they take longer to break down into simple sugars.
 This results in a slow and steady release of sugar into the bloodstream, making complex carbohydrates less likely to spike blood sugar when compared to refined carbohydrates.
 By stabilizing our blood sugar, we feel full for a longer period of time when we eat complex carbohydrates.
 This is great for individuals who are looking to lose weight, improve metabolic health, or enhance gut health.
 Consuming whole and unprocessed foods like vegetables (broccoli, green beans, carrots, sweet potatoes), legumes (beans, lentils), and whole grains (quinoa and buckwheat), are great complex carbohydrate options.
 In general, complex carbohydrates tend to have more potassium, fiber, magnesium, and selenium than simple carbs.
 Two notable exceptions are white bread and white potatoes.
 Both of the aforementioned foods are complex carbs, however, they have mostly starch and very little fiber.

 What are Simple Carbs?

 Simple carbohydrates are carbs that contain either one sugar (monosaccharides) or two sugars (disaccharides).
 Since their chemical structure is so simplistic, they can quickly be broken down into glucose and released into the bloodstream, resulting in a sharp increase in blood sugar levels.
 This prompts a release of insulin that can drop our blood sugar below normal, leaving us feeling hungry and craving food shortly after we eat.
+Over time, this repeated spike and fall in blood glucose can lead to weight gain.

 Simple carbohydrates come in two forms, refined sugars and naturally occurring sugars.
 The first of which is unhealthy and includes sugars and starches that have been processed with their natural fiber and nutrients removed.
 Refined sugars are commonly found in baked goods and sugary sodas.
 These simple carbohydrates can be identified by the ingredients on a food label: glucose, fructose, sucrose, corn syrup, high-fructose corn syrup, and brown sugar.
 Refined carbohydrates spike blood sugar, have very little nutritional value, and are not an ideal choice for our metabolic health.
 When we consistently consume foods that are high in simple sugars, especially fructose, we can significantly increase our triglyceride levels.
 Elevated triglyceride levels have been associated with an increased risk of heart disease, diabetes, and fatty liver.